 Our firm is Intuit-centric, as it offers us the best integrations for our clients’ needs and provides us with the tools needed to help us manage all aspects of our clients’ business.
-We use Intuit Online Payroll for Accountants, TSheets by QuickBooks, QuickBooks Online (QBO) and now offer tax services with Intuit® ProConnect™ Tax Online.
+We use Intuit Online Payroll for Accountants, QuickBooks Time, QuickBooks Online (QBO) and now offer tax services with Intuit® ProConnect™ Tax Online.

 MK: How long have you been using QBOA?